Lateral-Link/haistack-coding-challenge/README.md

 We'll be solving this issue:
 Create the candidates section by following these rules:

-A list of all candidates should include their name, email address, options to edit and delete each record, and an option to add a new record.
+A list of all candidates should include their name, email address, options to edit and delete each record, and an option to add a new record. ✔
-A candidate must have a name, a unique email address, and a date of birth in the past.
-The frontend must be implemented using React.
+A candidate must have a name, a unique email address, and a date of birth in the past. ✔ The frontend must be implemented using React. ✔
-The backend must be implemented as a REST API.
+The backend must be implemented as a REST API.✔
-The backend must implement tests using RSpec.
+The backend must implement tests using RSpec. ✔

+## Back-end Progress
+Created Models and Controllers with rails generate Moved controller to api proper namespace (api/v1) Added routes for api/v1/candidates
+Added candidate controller endpoints (Basic CRUD index search show create update destroy) Added candidate model validations (birth_date) Adjusted migrations to use index on email (unique key) Adjusted migrations to limit fields
+Added tests for candidates controller
+Added tests for candidates model
+Rubocoped project

+## Front-end Progress

+Created app.js file
+Linked components with react-router-dom
+Created Components folder
+Created CandidateList component
+Created Styles folder
+Created TableHeader component
+Listed candidates in CandidateList component with axios Styled CandidateList component with styled components Created Create button in Candidates component
+Created Candidate component
+Created Action on Candidate component
+Added delete functionality to Candidate component Styled Candidate component
+Created CandidateForm component
+Created update possibility within CandidateForm component Adjusted CandidateForm to be used for both create and update Added ages and date of birth validations to CandidateForm component Added unique email validation to CandidateForm component Added function search bar to CandidateList component Added filter by name, email and date of birth to CandidateList component Added pagination to CandidateList component